Michaellie47/-Classification-Models-for-Student-Certification-Prediction/README.md

 ## Project Structure

 The repository is organized as follows:
-- **Data Preprocessing/**: Source cde for data preprocessing.
+- **Data Preprocessing**: Source cde for data preprocessing.
-- **Model Training and Evaluation/**: Source code for model training, and evaluation.
+- **Model Training and Evaluation**: Source code for model training, and evaluation.
-- **Results and Analysis/**: Final outputs, plots, and tables.
+- **Results and Analysis**: Final outputs, plots, and tables.

 ## Key Files